The Canadian Startup Visa Program (SUV) has long been a

 that have a strong track record and expertise in your specific industry.
 A

-reputable and experienced partner can make or break your application.
+reputable and experienced partner can make or break your application. - Develop

 a Robust Business Plan